courserans/RepData_PeerAssessment1/PA1_template.md

 ![](figure/unnamed-chunk-3-1.png)

-2. Calculate and report the mean and median total number of steps taken per day
+2.Calculate and report the mean and median total number of steps taken per day

 ```r